sidutoit/sidutoit/README.md

 # Hi there, I'm Simon 👋

-Currently I am the Takedown Team Lead, applying my trade as a Senior Software Engineer in the Cyber-Security space, at Phishfort.
+I'm currently the Takedown Team Lead and Senior Software Engineer at Phishfort, working at the intersection of cybersecurity, automation, and innovation.

-In my role at Phishfort, I take ownership of various systems, products, and features, including:
+In my role, I take ownership of a range of systems, products, and features, including:

 - Automated takedown services.
 - Implementing Machine Learning (ML) and Artificial Intelligence (AI) systems for detecting malicious actors.